2206217/CS220AU-DP-2022/README.md

 ## TO DO
 * finish website, move everything onto Github.
-* watch social dilemma on netflix.
+* self and peer assesment.